G-GCCWE0HJ4B

 Food

 Blue Jays prefer peanuts (I suggest, whole roasted and unsalted), Any kind of sunflower, acorns, and suet.
-You can also offer them cracked corn or whole kernels.
+You can also offer them cracked or whole kernels of corn.
 The other foods that can attract Blue Jays are mealworms and a variety of small fruits and berries.

 As always, make sure that you provide fresh clean water.